clmrnn/clmrnn.github.io/viz.md

 Coming soon

 ## Slides
+* Workshop ["Introduction to applications of Eye-tracking in language studies"][Colombani_Slides_updated] at [The Second International Conference on the Science of Language and the Brain](https://solab.ir/conference.html) (Oct 9–10, 2025, Online)

 * [Lecture][FLA_SLandMultimodality] at the First Language Acquisition course in the International Master's Programme Experimental and Clinical Linguistics [(IECL)](https://www.uni-potsdam.de/en/iecl/index) at the University of Potsdam (Nov 14, 2024).

 * [Results][Exp1] of Exp.1 "Cross-situational learning of sign-like gestures", presented at the IDEALAB Winter School 2024 (Apr 8–12, 2024, University of Groningen)